Association of Northwest Steelheaders

-The Association of Northwest Steelheaders (ANWS) is the largest angling conservation organization headquartered in the State of Oregon, United States.
-With approximately two thousand members and supporters worldwide, it relies primarily on its volunteers to operate.
+The Association of Northwest Steelheaders (ANWS) is the largest angling conservation organization headquartered in Oregon, United States.
+With approximately one thousand members and supporters worldwide, it operates primarily through its volunteers.
+ANWS's headquarters is located in Milwaukie, a suburb of Portland.

+History

 ANWS was founded in 1960 by four avid fishermen in the Portland, Oregon area.
 Its three main areas of focus are conservation, education and restoration of fish habitat.
 ANWS unites anglers, sportsmen, conservationists, outdoor enthusiasts, educators, researchers and others, bringing together a broad spectrum of people who share a concern for watersheds and habitat.
 Chapters from across the state work independently, with other similar organizations and the State of Oregon to accomplish their goals.

+Services

 ANWS offers the following services to individuals, organizations, and chapters: conservation training, leadership training, educational training, information outreach, and networking opportunities.
 ANWS is the Oregon affiliate of the National Wildlife Federation.

 ANWS's specific conservation priorities include seeking solutions to global warming, reducing mercury pollution, strengthening the Endangered Species Act, combating invasive species, restoring Oregon's waterways, reforming the Army Corps of Engineers and educating future environmental stewards.